Early Childhood Education's Lasting Impact: Building Foundations that Endure thumbnail

 • Early years: Over-emphasis of standardized tests

-• Ensure that assessment practices are developmentally-appropriate
+• Ensuring that assessment practices are developmentally appropriate

 • Using assessment data to inform instruction rather than label or track children

-By addressing these challenges thoughtfully, we can continue to enhance the quality and impact of early childhood education, ensuring that all children have the opportunity to build strong foundations for lifelong learning and success.
+By addressing the challenges in a thoughtful manner, we can continue improving the quality of early childhood education and ensuring all children are given the chance to develop strong foundations that will lead to lifelong success and learning.

-FAQ 1: When should formal early childhood education start?
+FAQ 1: At what age should formal early childhood education begin?

-FAQ 2: What can parents do to support their child's education at home
+FAQ 2: How can parents support early childhood education at home?

 • Reading together daily

-• Conversations and language development
+• Engaging in conversations and encouraging language development

-• Limiting screen time and prioritizing interactive experiences
+• Limiting screen-time and prioritizing interactivity

 • Maintaining an open line of communication with your teachers and reinforcing the learning at home

-FAQ 3: What signs indicate a quality early childhood education program
+FAQ 3: What are the signs of a high-quality early childhood education program?

 • Warm, responsive interactions between teachers and children